preity-p/Ethical-Hacking-with-Python/README.md

 # Replace <brutefile.py> with the program name, <zipfile.py> with the target and <passwordfile.txt> with the list of passwords
 # -z and -p are arguments for ZipFile()
 ```

+## Contributing

+Pull requests are welcome and encouraged.
+As this repository is for scripting and ethical hacking beginners, please explore further and improve the functionalities of these scripts as desired.
+Try writing new scripts for automating other penetration testing tasks as well.